katiemorrisfx/KMFX-scripts/docs/kmfx_changepaintOpacity.md

 ## KMFX_changepaintOpacity Documentation

 This script allows you to increase or decrease the paint opacity using hotkeys when in the Paint Node.
+For Silhouette versions v2022.5 and upwards.

 The decrease keybind ('Num+1' key on the example below) will reduce paint opacity by 10%, and the increase keybind ('Num+2' below) key will increase the paint opacity by 10%.